alecthomas/devtodo2/README.rst

 - Readline-based editing of task text and priority.
 - Filters.
 Completed tasks are hidden by default, but may be displayed with -A.
-- Sorting.
-Tasks are always shown in priority order.
 - Linked files.
 - ~/.todorc configuration file.
 - Colour customisation.